One of the best decisions a traveler can make for their Salzburg trip is to explore places outside the city’s historic center.

 The garden is home to a number of grottoes, in addition to the uniquely constructed fountains.
 These grottoes contain statues of Greek gods, mythical creatures, and illusions that will both terrify, fascinate, and delight you.

 The Trick Fountains also have water automata, which are truly spectacular sets of five water-driven figures.
 It is especially impressive to think about how they work and how they were built.
+Here are eight things/parts of the Trick Fountains that you should not miss:

 • The Royal Table